ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2018-09-20-q3-quarterly-update.md

 ---
 layout: post

-title: "New Updates Showcase Progress on Cross-Agency Priority Goals and Agency Priority Goals"
+title: "New Updates Highlight Movement on Cross-Agency and Agency Priority Goals"

 rating: "1"